 It can also be surprising how similar jobs in different industries can vary so much in the salaries they offer.
 It’s likely that the skill sets will be different and industry knowledge plays a large part, but you may find that staying in the same field of work but moving to a different industry could have a positive impact on your salary.
 One example might be working in sales and moving from selling low ticket items to high ticket items like cars or houses.

 Checking the factors that might influence the salary that you are likely to be paid can also be a good point to include in your plan.
-You may have identified already that having a degree is a must, but this can also be used as leverage for salary negotiations.
+You may have identified already that having a degree is a must, but this can also be used as leverage for.
 You may also be able to negotiate other perks to help boost your salary like free gym membership or a company car.

 Making the Move